bioinfo-biols/CIRIquant/README.md

 ### 4. Example Usage ###

-Test data set can be retrived from `test_data.tar.gz`, you can replace the path of required software in the `chr1.yml` with your own version
+Test data set can be retrived from [test_data.tar.gz](https://github.com/Kevinzjy/CIRIquant/releases/download/v0.2.0/test_data.tar.gz), you can replace the path of required software in the `chr1.yml` with your own version

 ```